Ideal duration: 2 days

 Planning a Trip?
 Ask Your Question

 Athens is the capital, as well as the largest city of Greece.
 With its history of about 7000 years, it is one of the world's oldest cities, and an amalgamation of historic and the modern world can be seen throughout.
 It is the birthplace of democracy, arts, science and western civilization and is known for its nightlife and shopping.

-The Acropolis, a UNESCO World Heritage Site, is undoubtedly the city’s most treasured and famous landmark.
+The Acropolis, a UNESCO World Heritage Site, is Athen’s most treasured and famous landmark.
 Within this citadel lies a cluster of still-standing regal structures, all displaying the classic ancient Greek style of architecture that tell stories of the city and its people at the peak of its glory.
-Even today, the city bursts with culture and colour, retaining its vibrance.
-Cafes are open until 3:00 - 4:00 with great food, especially some mouthwatering, exotic Mediterranean cuisine.
+The numerous historical attractions like the Parthenon, Acropolis, and Ancient Agora make it a fascinating place to visit.
+Even today, Athens bursts with culture and colour, retaining its vibrance.
+Cafes are open from 3:00 AM to 4:00 AM with great food, especially some mouthwatering, exotic Mediterranean cuisine.
 There are diverse options for shopping ranging from colourful bazaars to suburban malls.
 Its importance on the global map makes it a prime destination for nightlife.
-With an efficient transport system, exploring this great city is not a hassle at all.
+Also, Athens is full of galleries and museums due to its history.

 Compare quotes from upto 3 travel agents for free

 $ 23 onwards

 $ 46 onwards